-As it can seen from Figure 5, we observe a consistent increase in phenotype predictivity when using Macarons across different datasets and association scores although the magnitude of the increase depends on the datasets (e.g. rice dataset exhibits minor differences while the differences in AT are more prominent).
+more prominent).
 In addition, we observe that different association scores result in similar prediction performances.
 In Figure 5, we also report the overall runtime of the methods (total 10 runs for 10-cross validation folds).
-As it can seen, Macarons can scale to large datasets (e.g. human height data with ~10 variants) without compromising from runtime (i.e. the computation of phenotype association scores becomes the bottleneck rather than the subset selection).
+As it can seen, Macarons can scale to large datasets (e.g., human height data with $\sim 10^7$ variants) without compromising from runtime (i.e., the computation of phenotype association scores becomes the bottleneck rather than the subset selection).

-Next, to elucidate the effect of taking into account of dependency on the characteristics of the selected subset, we visualize the selected SNPs (for k = 100 subsets on the human height dataset using $\rho$ for phenotype associations) in the form of a correlation network while marking the variants in the coding regions or near $\pm 20$ kbp of the coding regions (Fig. 6).
+Next, to elucidate the effect of taking into account of dependency on the characteristics of the selected subset, we visualize the selected SNPs (for k = 100 subsets on the human height dataset using ρ for phenotype associations) in the form of a correlation network while marking the variants in the coding regions or near ± 20 kbp of the coding regions (Figure 6).
 Our first observation is that there are some highly correlated clusters of variants in the selections of baseline method (can be considered as Macarons with D = 0 bp, which considers the variants to be independent).
 Whereas, these tightly coupled clusters starts to disappear as a higher portion of the dependencies between the variants are taken into account with higher D parameter (to the point that there are only a few pairs that are highly correlated for $D = 10^6$ bp).
-Interestingly, we also observe that avoiding the redundancies during the subset selection leads to the selection of more variants in coding regions (and more genes with at least one selected variant in their coding region, Supplementary Table S1).
-Nevertheless, most of the selected variants are not near coding regions, including some of the highly associated ones (Fig. 6).
-Note that, for the human height dataset, all k = 100 selected SNPs (regardless of the method used) turn out to be either in chromosome X or Y. This is likely because gender is a strong predictor of height, e.g. there is considerable difference in the mean heights of males and females in this dataset (males: 1.79 m and females: 1.65 m).
+Interestingly, we also observe that avoiding the redundancies during the subset selection leads to the selection of more variants in coding regions (and more genes with at least one selected variant in their coding region, Supplementary Table 1).
+Nevertheless, most of the selected variants are not near coding regions, including some of the highly associated ones (Figure 6).
+Note that, for the human height dataset, all k = 100 selected SNPs (regardless of the method used) turn out to be either in chromosome X or Y. This is likely because gender is a strong predictor of height e.g., there is considerable difference in the mean heights of males and females in this dataset (males: 1.79 meters, and females: 1.65 meters).